ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 # Create a project

-The command for creating project has the following general syntax:
+In order to deliver data to your users, you first need to create a project.
+Create a project by running the dds project create command, which has the following general syntax:

 ~~~
 dds project create --title "<Project Title>" --description "<Project Description>" --principal-investigator "<Email to PI>"
 ~~~

-> The email specified in the option `--principal-investigator` does not receive any emails or creates any account; it’s only for information purposes at this time.
+> The email specified after the `--principal-investigator` option does not receive any emails or creates any account; it’s only for information purposes at this time.

 [Docs.](https://scilifelabdatacentre.github.io/dds_cli/project/#dds-project-create)
 When the project is created, you should get an output similar to the one below.
 Remember the **Project ID**

 ![Screenshot of a sucessfull project creation](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-project-create.svg)

-> You can always retrieve the the **Project ID** using the command `dds ls` and then setting meaningful `--title` and `--description` will prove useful for you.
+> You can always retrieve the the **Project ID** using the command `dds ls`.
+Setting meaningful `--title` and `--description` when creating the project will be useful when searching your list of ongoing projects.

  - [ ] TASK: Run the create project command, remember to change the files of **title**, **description** and **pi**